Sanrax/flashcart-guides/docs/cart-guides/dstti.md

     !!! info "Kernel Info"

         YSMenu is a simple, fast, and stable kernel, featuring a menu UI resembling the original R4.
-It's a great choice for most DSTT-based flashcart users.
-It can have some issues with running romhacks, but it has near-perfect compatibility with unmodified retail DS roms.
+It's a great choice for most DSTT-based flashcart users, and has near-perfect compatibility with unmodified retail DS roms.

+        Note that YSMenu has issues with some romhacks - the loader will not recognize the romhack in its patch database, causing it to throw `errcode -4` when attempting to load it.

     1. Format the SD card you are using by following the [formatting tutorial.](../tutorials/formatting.md){target="_blank"}